Odahuttidavaru

 The film was produced and distributed by S. P. Varadaraj under the banner of Sri Lakshmi Art Combines.
 The film marked the final script of Chi.
-Udaya Shankar and was released after his death in 2 July 1993.
+Udaya Shankar was released after his death on 2 July 1993.
 It was his final collaboration with director duo Dorai–Bhagavan.
 The film features original songs composed by Upendra Kumar, with lyrics written unusually using six lyricists, namely M. N. Vyasa Rao, Chi.
 Udaya Shankar, Sri Ranga, Geethapriya, Hamsalekha and Vijaya Narasimha.
 The film featured the last song written by the lyricist Vijaya Narasimha.
 The cinematography of the film was done by B. C. Gowrishankar and the editing was done by P. Bhaktavatsalam.

-The film was released on 17th February 1994 to widespread critical acclaim.
+The film opened to widespread critical acclaim.
 The film was released with high expectations as it marked the first collaboration of veteran actors Rajkumar and Ambareesh.
-The film was a blockbuster at the box office and emerged the highest grossing Kannada film of the year.
-The film completed 100 days in 33 first release theaters.
-To this day this feat has been matched only by Appu in 2002 (also 100 days in 33 first release theaters).
-This record was superseded by Jogi in 2005 which ran for 100 days in 61 first release theaters.
+It was a blockbuster at the box office and emerged as the highest-grossing Kannada film of 1994.
+The film completed 100 days in 33 first-release theaters.
+The feat was matched by Appu in 2002 (also 100 days in 33 first-release theaters), and was superseded by Jogi in 2005 which ran for 100 days in 61 first-release theaters.
 The film overall completed a theatrical run of 25 weeks.
 Dr. Rajkumar won his ninth and final Karnataka State Film Award for Best Actor for his performance in the film.